21 Important Things to Do Before an International Trip

 Do you plan to stay in touch with family and friends through an international phone plan?
 Skype?
 Whatsapp?
 Email?
 Social media?

-Whatever the plan, be sure to let your loved ones know–especially if you’re planning a longer trip–and if it makes sense for your situation, help them set up any necessary apps that they may not have yet.
+If it makes sense for your situation, you might want to help them set up any necessary apps that they may not have yet.

 Volcano Acatenango, Guatemala